-CCA refers to the amount of power that a battery can discharge for 30 seconds at 32°F (0°C).
-It really is the amount of power you need to start your engine on any weather except winter.
-However, Cold Cranking Amps are used to rate lead-acid battery products' starting performance in cold climate, and we normally won't use it to rate your device, lithium-ion jump starter.
+Cold Cranking Amps (CCA) refers to the amount of power that a battery can discharge for 30 seconds at 32°F (0°C).
+It really is the amount of power you need to start your engine in any weather except winter.
+However, CCA is used to rate the starting performance of lead-acid battery products' in cold climates, and we normally will not use it to rate your device, which is a lithium-ion jump starter.

-In general, we will use peak current to measure jump starter’s performance.
+Generally, we will use the peak current to measure the jump starter’s performance.
 Learn more about the peak current:

 The Peak Current of jump starter:

-Note: The rate peak current is lab results, which may vary depending on the testing equipments and environmental temperature.
+Note: The rate of the peak current depends on the lab results, which may vary depending on the testing equipment and environmental temperature.